Land

 Monte da Vida is located in the the south-west Alentejo, where the slopes are steeper.

 The climate of the region is typically very dry for a large part of the year with summer temperatures reaching up to 40 degrees Celsius and mild winters.
-Most of the yearly rainfall occurs in the late autumn to spring.
+Most of the yearly rainfall occurs in the late autumn to late spring.

 Monte da Vida is hilly, with many cork oak trees, some old and some very young.
 There are also lots of olives, some pines, some eucalyptus, and a range of other trees, including many fruit trees, along the main valley where there is an old abandoned orchard.